This guide covers frequently asked questions about making style changes and using the Site Styles panel.

 What if I don’t see the change I want to make?

-Before navigating to the Style Editor, choose the page you’d like to edit from your Pages panel.
+Before navigating to Site Styles, choose the page you’d like to edit from your Pages panel.
 This ensures that you see all style options relevant to that page type.
+For example, if no text on the page uses Heading 3 formatting, the Heading 3 style option won't appear in Site Styles.

 If you still don’t see the style option you’re looking for, you can make additional style changes using CSS.
 We recommend having a good knowledge of CSS before attempting this.
 For more information, visit Using the CSS Editor.

-I'm in the Style Editor, and I can't edit a page.
+I'm in Site Styles, and I can't edit a page.

-Site editing is disabled when the Style Editor is open.
-To add or remove content, close the Style Editor and open the Pages panel.
+Site editing is disabled when Site Styles is open.
+To add or remove content, close Site Styles and open the Pages panel.

 Can I set different styles for each page?